8ta4/say/DONTREADME.md

 By self-hosting `say`, you're enhancing your privacy.

-## API Key

-I've chosen not to store the API key.
-This approach keeps the codebase simple and reduces potential security vulnerabilities.

-Designed for continuous operation, `say` ideally requires the API key to be entered just once.

 ## Name Overlap

 This tool intentionally replaces the `say` command built-in with macOS.